JensSkipr/LinuxSetup/README.md

 # Ubuntu Setup

-Setup Ubuntu for working at Skipr
+Setup Ubuntu for working at Skipr.
+This guide assumes you have an existing system with Full Disk Encryption.
+You can easily enable this during install or see https://github.com/jenswbe/hercules for an example of a custom setup.

 ## 1. Setup Ubuntu